Asana

 • Profitability analysis per project, client, and team

-Limitations: Expensive — Essential starts at $20/user/month with a 5-seat minimum ($100/month entry point).
-Complex setup and steep learning curve.
-Overkill for small teams or simple project tracking.
+Limitations: Expensive.
+Essential starts at $20/user/month with a 5-seat minimum ($100/month entry point) .
+Complex setup.
+Overkill for small teams or straightforward project tracking.

 Pricing: Essential at $20/user/month (min 5 seats).
 Standard at $42/user/month.
 Pro at $71/user/month.

 Zoho Projects delivers solid project management at the lowest per-user price on this list.
-At $4/user/month for the Premium plan, it costs less than half of Asana Starter while offering Gantt charts, automations, time tracking, and an issue tracker.
+At $4/user/month for Premium, it costs less than half of Asana Starter while offering Gantt charts, automations, time tracking, and an issue tracker .

-For budget-conscious teams that need core PM features without the pricing pressure of Asana, ClickUp, or Monday.com, Zoho Projects is a practical choice — especially if you already use other Zoho apps.
+For budget-conscious teams that need core PM features without the pricing pressure of Asana, ClickUp, or Monday.com, Zoho Projects is practical, especially if you already use other Zoho apps for CRM or accounting.

 Key features: